fwsa-batch2/keerthana.shanmugam__web_project/README.md

   * Date of Birth for registration for membership should be minimum from the year Jan 1950 to maximum Dec 2021.
   * Gender field for registration is requried.
   * Country field must contain minimum 2 characters with only alphabets and must not be empty.
-  * If everything is validated, redirect to login page.
+  * If everything is validated the details will store in localstorage and redirect to login page.

  ### 2. Login :
   ##### Fields